microsoft/finops-toolkit/docs/_reporting/hubs/README.md

 4. Access the cost data from custom tools.

-   Cost data is stored in an [Azure Data Lake Storage Gen2](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-introduction) account.
-You can use any tool that supports Azure Data Lake Storage Gen2 to access the data.
+   Cost data is stored in [Azure Data Explorer](https://learn.microsoft.com/azure/data-explorer) and an [Azure Data Lake Storage Gen2](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-introduction) account.
+You can use any tool that supports these services to access the data.
 Refer to the [data dictionary](../../_resources/data-dictionary.md) for details about available columns.

 5. Apply cost allocation logic, augment, or manipulate your cost data using Data Factory.